gryffon/ringteki/docs/implementing-cards.md

 }
 ```

 `context.source` is the card with the ability being used, and `context.player` is the player who is using the ability (almost always the controller of the `context.source`).
 When implementing actions and other triggered abilities, `context` should almost always be used (instead of `this`) to reference cards or players.
-The only exception is that `this.game` is fine to use (`context.game` is also acceptable).
+The only exception is that `this.game` can be used as an alternative to `context.game`.

 #### Checking ability restrictions